-DoL CIO: AI Won’t Kill Jobs, But Reskilling Must Accelerate
+DoL CIO: AI Won’t Kill Jobs, but Reskilling Must Accelerate

-Fresh off a $145 million push to expand federal registered apprenticeships and close skills gaps, the U.S. Department of Labor (DoL) chief innovation officer has a message for young workers: embrace artificial intelligence (AI).
+Fresh off a $145 million push to expand federal registered apprenticeships and close skills gaps, the U.S. Department of Labor (DoL) chief innovation officer has a message for young workers: Embrace artificial intelligence (AI).

-The United States is locked in an AI race with China that is dependent on the U.S. workforce becoming well-apt at AI and closing current skills gaps, Taylor Stockton, DoL CIO, said Thursday at CES in Las Vegas.
+The United States is locked in an AI race with China that is dependent on the U.S. workforce becoming adept at AI and closing current skills gaps, Taylor Stockton, DoL CIO, said Thursday at CES in Las Vegas.

-To get there, Stockton said that the DoL is following guidance from the White House’s AI Action Plan released last summer to improve the livelihood of the American workforce and build on economics opportunities created by AI.
+To get there, Stockton said that the DoL is following guidance from the White House’s AI Action Plan to improve the livelihood of the American workforce and build on economics opportunities created by AI.

 “We don’t buy into some of the fear mongering and sensationalism about mass job loss – but there will be some impact,” Stockton said.
 “So how do we not try to stop that impact but [instead] think proactively about the types of rapid reskilling models that we can have to really make sure that even if individuals are impacted by AI in their roles, they have pathways to even better jobs in the economy.”